Issaquah Special Education PTSA

 and a recorded Q&A session available the following week.
 A TLDR (Too Long/Didn't Read) fact sheet will also accompany each video.

-This month we are proud to present Episode 2: Denise Allan of Simplify Experts.
-Her video is now available with a Q&A follow-up video available on January 1st.
+This month we are proud to present Episode 4: Evelyn James, DEA Special Agent (retired).
+Her video will be available on February 12th with a Q&A follow-up video available on February 19th.

 Go to our YouTube channel to view: YouTube.com/@issaquahspecialeducationptsa and please like and subscribe!